Exikle/Artemis-Cluster/docs/src/kube/kustomizationorder.md

 1 need to get cillium running first + the config

-2 then bitwarden-eso + external secrets so that i can grab secrets from it
+2 then bitwarden-provider-certs + external secrets so that i can grab secrets from it

 prometheus crds
 pod monitor for flux